RupertDodkins/MEDIS/README.md

 The default location for the save data will be *$HOME/medis_data/*.
 If you want the data to be saved to a different location then change the iop.datadir variable in params

 Also if you don't want to generate atmosphere maps yourself, then copy *MEDIS/caos_pse/180828.zip* to your `iop.atmosdata` and unzip

+# Documentation
+The documentation can be found at medis.readthedocs.io